Gustaf V: Public life

 The 1917 elections showed a heavy gain for the Liberals and Social Democrats, who between them held a decisive majority.
 Despite this, Gustaf initially tried to appoint a Conservative government headed by Johan Widén.
 However, Widén was unable to attract enough support for a coalition.
 It was now apparent that Gustaf could no longer appoint a government entirely of his own choosing, nor could he keep a government in office against the will of Parliament.
 With no choice but to appoint a Liberal as prime minister, he appointed a Liberal-Social Democratic coalition government headed by Staaff's successor as Liberal leader, Nils Edén.
 The Edén government promptly arrogated most of the king's political powers to itself and enacted numerous reforms, most notably the institution of complete (male and female) universal suffrage in 1918–1919.
 While Gustaf still formally appointed the ministers, they now had to have the confidence of Parliament.
 He was now also bound to act on the ministers' advice.
 Although the provision in the Instrument of Government stating that "the King alone shall govern the realm" remained unchanged, the king was now bound by convention to exercise his powers through the ministers.
 Thus, for all intents and purposes, the ministers did the actual governing.
-While ministers were already legally responsible to the Riksdag under the Instrument of government, it was now understood that they were politically responsible to the Riksdag as well.
+While ministers were already legally responsible to the Riksdag under the Instrument of Government, it was now understood that they were politically responsible to the Riksdag as well.
 Gustaf accepted his reduced role, and reigned for the rest of his life as a model limited constitutional monarch.
-Parliamentarianism had become a de facto reality in Sweden, even if it would not be formalized until 1974, when a new Instrument of Government stripped the monarchy of even nominal political power.
+Parliamentarianism had become a de facto reality in Sweden, even if it would not be formalised until 1974, when a new Instrument of Government stripped the monarchy of even nominal political power.
 Gustaf V was considered to have German sympathies during World War I. His political stance during the war was highly influenced by his wife, who felt a strong connection to her German homeland.
 On 18 December 1914, he sponsored a meeting in Malmö with the other two kings of Scandinavia to demonstrate unity.
 Another of Gustaf V's objectives was to dispel suspicions that he wanted to bring Sweden into the war on Germany's side.